AyushKumar020/solar-panel-condition-classification/README.md

 Instead of cleaning every solar panel indiscriminately, the system determines the appropriate action for each panel, improving operational efficiency while preventing damage to already faulty panels.

 ---
+#  Industry Project

+This project was developed as part of an **AI & Robotics Internship at Eythor Private Limited**, a company specializing in intelligent robotics solutions for large-scale solar power plants.

+The project contributes to **Eyto**, an Autonomous Solar Panel Cleaning Robot, where the objective is to enable intelligent decision-making through computer vision.
+The developed deep learning model classifies the surface condition of solar panels, allowing the robot to determine whether a panel should be cleaned, inspected, or skipped.

+**Company:** Eythor Private Limited
+**Product:** Eyto – Automated Solar Panel Cleaning Robot
+**Project Type:** Industry Internship Project

+---

 #  Features